SquirrelGrip/meter-reader/README.md

 Within the Java landscape, there are a number of different choices when it comes to parsing and loading into a database.

-Because of the nature of the file format, being a CSV like format, with less complicated structure, a simple String.split(“,”) can achieve the desired result.
-Therefore no need for a complex CSV parser.
+Because of the nature of the file format, being a CSV like format, with a less complicated structure, a simple String.split(“,”) can achieve the desired result.
+Therefore, no need for a complex CSV parser.

 As stated, the files could be quite large, therefore IO Streaming is required.
 The simple BufferedInputStream could suffice, saving on memory in the process and having the ability to handle large files.

 A simple service is used to process each line, delegating to specific line processors to validate the current context and the line itself for data.
 Once each line is considered valid within the context of the file, the line is processed.

-In order to store in the database, Hibernate was used.
-While this has some overhead in performance, given the time and object oriented nature, it made sense, however, JDBC template from Spring are more performant, but also come with a larger overhead.
+### Database Choice: H2

-As for database, I chose a database with some transaction control.
+I chose a database with some transaction control.
 Because of the assumption made earlier, it should be possible to write data to the database as we are processing, but if an error is found later in the file, that data should not be committed.

+To store in the database, Hibernate was used.
+While this has some overhead in performance, and an opinionated right outer join model, given the time and object oriented nature, it made sense.
+JDBC template from Spring could be more performant, but also come with a larger overhead elsewhere.

 # What would you have done differently if you had more time?
 Firstly, I enjoyed working on this.
 It was fun and gave me a break from my current workload.

-With more time, I would have handled the NEM13 version also.
+With more time, I would have liked to handle the NEM13 version also.

 The Map used to hold the context is suitable for this, but over time I would exchange it for a dedicated class.
 Rationale is that a lot more can be done with the context model, including event handlers, monitoring, etc. This is a good source of advancement.

 Also there are other validations that need to be considered.
-Eg. Quality metrics and manual and automatic reading.
+Eg. Quality metrics, manual and automatic reading.
 As the specification is 45 pages long, there are a myriad of other requirements.

 This implementation only handles a single file.
-It would be part of a more elaborate batch processor, with functions to handle errors and retry mechanisms.
+It would/could be part of a more elaborate batch processor, with functions to handle errors and retry mechanisms.
 Realtime monitoring and performance metrics.

-Given more data, would look at common usage patterns and tolerances of usage.
-There is also room to dispute the values if the values fall out of range, and given that the readings re estimated, we could request a manual reading to rectify issues.
+Given more data, I would look at common usage patterns and tolerances of usage.
+There is also room to dispute the values if the values fall out of range.

 # What is the rationale for the design choices that you have made?
 I chose this design as the context changes during the file processing.
-I first of all needed to know the bare minimum to process and save the data extracted from each 300 record.
+I first needed to know the bare minimum to process and save the data extracted from each 300 record.
 That meant reading the 200 record and storing the data for later use.
 Hence using a simple Map would suffice.

-The file was read each line at a time wrapped in a try catch, in order to catch any exceptions thrown during the processing.
+The file was read each line at a time wrapped in a try catch, to catch any exceptions thrown during the processing.
 This made for a simple error handler.

-An exception hierarchy was created in order to have easy to understand exception handling.
+An exception hierarchy was created in order to have easy-to-understand exception handling.
 Each exception took in the current context at the time of the exception.
-Any exceptions thrown during processing that are not expected are captured in a UnknownException, which can be used to catch any further exceptions that may arise.
+Any exceptions thrown during processing that are not expected are captured in an UnknownException, which can be used to catch any further exceptions that may arise.

 The LineProcessor interface meant that each line could be parsed by its own LineProcessor implementation.
-Each having its own set of context validation, line validation and finally processing.
+Each is having its own set of context validation, line validation and processing.

 The 100 record would start a transaction.
 The 900 record would commit the transaction.
 If no 900 record was provided or an error was detected, the entire file was rejected and the transaction was rolled back.